TabulateJarl8/wordle-finder/README.md

-# wordle-finder
+# Wordle Finder
 Rust program to help find the wordle word

 ## Use
-This program can either be used from a terminal, `./wordle_finder --help` for more info, or with the GUI frontend, launched by running `./wordle_finder -g` in a terminal
+This program can be used from a terminal, run `./wordle_finder --help` for more info.
+If you'd like to use the GUI frontend, you can launch it by running `./wordle_finder -g` in a terminal or opening the binary from a file explorer.

 <details>
   <summary>GUI Frontend for version 2.0.0</summary>